sg-crest A Singapore Government Agency Website

 Refer to the following to find out the types of orders the court can make.

-If you have filed a personal protection order (PPO) application, you are the applicant.
+If you have filed a personal protection order (PPO) application (or application for other protective orders), you are the applicant.

 If you are the party against whom the application is filed, you are the respondent.

-A PPO is an order restraining the respondent from committing family violence against the applicant or other family members.
+A PPO is an order restraining the respondent from committing family violence against the applicant or the family member(s) concerned.

 When is a PPO issued